-He wrote it (or actually compiled it, since he also used earlier sources) at the request of the governors of the Venice Ashkenazi burial society, who in their introduction to the work complained about the lack of a prescribed Jewish death ritual.
-Moreover, they say, “when it is the turn of one of the members of our society to go and watch over the sick person, and to stand by him as is our custom, we do not have a ritual of what to recite and converse in order to escort the soul of this person when he is dying, and gives his soul back to God who granted it.”
+He wrote it (or actually compiled it, since he also used earlier sources) at the request of the governors of the Venice Ashkenazi burial society, who, in their introduction to the work, complained about the lack of a prescribed Jewish death ritual.
+Moreover, they said, “when it is the turn of one of the members of our society to go and watch over the sick person, and to stand by him as is our custom, we do not have a ritual of what to recite and converse in order to escort the soul of this person when he is dying, and gives his soul back to God who granted it.”
 That is, the institution of the burial society (hevra kadisha) existed before the existence of the actual ritual it was to perform around the deathbed.

 The governors of the society asked Modena to fill the gap for the benefit of both the dying and the members of the society surrounding them.
 The ritual he suggested includes, inter alia, an alphabetical confession of sin, some Psalms, a concise credo, and a prayer for health.

 But it was another book that gave real impetus to the new genre.
 This was Ma’avar Yabbok, written by a young nephew of Leon Modena, Aaron Berechia Modena, and published in Mantua in 1626.
-The phrase Ma’avar Yabbok, the Yabbok passage or ford, refers to the place where Jacob passed across Jordan River (Genesis 32:23).
-It would soon come to stand for the passage from life to death as structured by the rituals prescribed in this book and its many later digests and epitomes.
+The phrase Ma’avar Yabbok, the Yabbok passage or ford, refers to the place where Jacob passed across the Jordan River (Genesis 32:23).
+It would soon come to stand for the passage from life to death, as structured by the rituals prescribed in this book and its many later digests and epitomes.

 Ma’avar Yabbok itself is quite a voluminous work, with 112 chapters (112 being the numerical equivalent of the Hebrew letters comprising the word Yabbok).